-Connected, efficient, and reliable mobility for people and freight Reduce congestion, improve reliability, and prepare for shifts in cargo flows with proactive and innovative planning Annual Average Daily Truck Traffic Roadways with top bottlenecks Does this project address a truck parking need?
+Connected, efficient, and reliable mobility for people and freight Reduce congestion, improve reliability, and prepare for shifts in cargo flows with proactive and innovative planning Annual Average Daily Truck Traffic Roadways with top bottlenecks Does this project relieve congestion?
+How so?
+Does this project address a truck parking need or create staging areas for loading as part of a safety and logistics need?
 Please describe (i.e., number of spaces to be created, technology being utilized).
 Is this a grade separation project?
 If so, please provide the crossing number or nearest MM.
-25% Transportation choices that improve Remove institutional, policy, and funding bottlenecks to improve operational efficiencies in supply chains Not Applicable Is this project the result of a legislative/policy effort to improve supply chain efficiency?
+25% Transportation choices that improve accessibility and equity Remove institutional, policy, and funding bottlenecks to improve operational efficiencies in supply chains Not Applicable Is this project the result of a legislative/policy effort to improve supply chain efficiency?
 Please describe.
-10% accessibility and equity Improve first and last Vicinity to freight hubs Does this project improve first/last mile connectivity for all freight modes Roadways within freight intensive areas mile connectivity?
+10% Improve first and last mile connectivity for all freight modes Vicinity to freight hubs Roadways within freight intensive areas Does this project improve first/last mile connectivity?
 Which modes are impacted?
 Please describe.
 Transportation Continue to forge partnerships between the public and private sectors to improve trade, logistics, and workforce development Not Applicable Does this project include stakeholder involvement?
-Please include specifics on partnerships and outreach efforts. solutions that strengthen Labor force Does this project incorporate an innovative freight concept?
-Please 15% Florida's economy County GRP Level describe.
-Freight industry share of employment Does this project address points of friction between local communities Pop Density and freight?
+Please include specifics on partnerships and outreach efforts. solutions that strengthen Florida's economy Capitalize on emerging freight trends to benefit Florida's communities while maintaining a strategic global posture Labor force Does this project incorporate an innovative freight concept?
+Please 15% rionaa s economy County GRP Level describe.
+Does this project address points of friction between local communities Freight industry share of employment Pop Density and freight?
 Please describe.
 Transportation systems that enhance Florida's communities Increase freight-related regional and local transportation planning and land use coordination Not Applicable Is this project on the MPOAC freight project list or in a local freight planning document?
 Please include a reference.
-7.5% Transportation solutions that Reduce freight impacts on Florida's environment by On alternative fuel corridor Does this project reduce air pollution?
-How so? enhance Florida's environment considering local air pollution and wildlife habitats Number of alternative fuel stations within 1 mile of corridor Does this project incorporate protections for wildlife before/during/after project lifecycle?
-7.5%
+7.5% Transportation solutions that Reduce freight impacts on Florida's On alternative fuel corridor Does this project reduce air pollution?
+How so?
+7.5% enhance Florida' S environment environment by prioritizing natural resources and wildlife habitats

+Number of alternative fuel stations within 5 miles of corridor Does this project incorporate protections for wildlife before/during/after project lifecycle?